 In terms of school transport, many families must use private buses to access schools.
 I have received representations from councillors around the country about the difficulties in accessing a place using school transport.
 I appreciate the challenges and difficulties facing the Minister with 50% access, as she mentioned.
 I can only wait and hope that her Department will work with all of the stakeholders involved to increase access.
 Families have adapted by putting private buses in place and it is good to hear that parents can avail of a grant.

 I congratulate the 60,000 students who completed the leaving certificate.
 I also congratulate their families.
 The extra allocation of over 2,200 places has helped to alleviate the pressure on points.
 There are over 35,000 places in further education with 19,000 places on the Skills to Compete programme and 2,300 places at postgraduate level, which was mentioned this morning.
 I cite all of that to highlight the fact that there are many ways for people to reach their career of choice.
 There are apprenticeships available in accountancy, auctioneering and so many different areas.
 Yesterday, about 2,500 CAO round 2 offers were issued to students and I wish them well.
 All of these people are now on their journeys of discovery and I encourage them to consider all methods and ways to reach their goals.
 I like a quote by W.B.
-Yeats that I discovered when I visited the website of Creagh National School: "education is not the filling of a pot but the lighting of a fire".
+Yeats that I discovered when I visited the website of Creagh National School: "Education is not the filling of a pail, but the lighting of a fire".
 I hope we can maintain the confidence of children returning to school.
 It is important that we deal with anxiety levels.

 I welcome the Minister back to the Seanad.
 It is her first time to be in the actual Seanad Chamber because we were in the Dáil Chamber the last time we met her, when she had just published the roadmap for schools to reopen.
 I cannot even begin to think how daunting an experience the preparation of the roadmap must have been for the Minister, her office and her Department.
 It is a testament to her and those who support her that the return of 1 million children and their teachers to school has been an outstanding success.
 I also acknowledge all of the incredible work that is being done by school communities.